ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ## Issued Form {#issued-form}

 When a JWP is first created, it is always in the issued form.
-It will contain the issuer protected header along with all of the payloads.
+It will contain the Issuer Header along with all of the payloads.

 The issued form can only be confirmed by a holder as being correctly formed and protected.
 It is NOT to be verified directly or presented as-is to a verifier.
 The holder SHOULD treat an issued JWP as private and use appropriately protected storage.

-### Issuer Protected Header
+### Issuer Header {#issuer-header}

-The Issuer Protected Header is always presented as-is to verifiers.
+The Issuer Header is always presented as-is to verifiers.
-Differences in protected headers from two Issued JWP could unintentionally serve to differentiate these messages to verifiers, allowing grouping or correlation of credentials based on these variations.
-It is RECOMMENDED that the Issuer Protected Header have the same representation (identical octet string sequence) for Issued JWP which are otherwise meant to not be distinguishable.
+Differences in Headers from two Issued JWP could unintentionally serve to differentiate these messages to verifiers, allowing grouping or correlation of credentials based on these variations.
+It is RECOMMENDED that the Issuer Header have the same representation (identical octet string sequence) for Issued JWP which are otherwise meant to not be distinguishable.

-Every issuer protected header MUST have an `alg` value that identifies a valid JSON Proof Algorithm (JPA).
+Every Issuer Header MUST have an `alg` value that identifies a valid JSON Proof Algorithm (JPA).

 For example: